Table of Contents

-3. Consequences of Not Using a Letter of Intent
+3. Why You Should Use a Letter of Intent

 Without this document, you might miss out on a number of purchase or sale opportunities.
 Sometimes banks or lenders will require some kind of proof of a deal before they will promise to grant to financing.
 Or if you are still negotiating certain terms of the deal, either side may question the other party’s commitment to actually getting the deal done and walk away.

 Here is some of the suffering using this document might help prevent:

 |Loss of Money||Loss of Money